Skip to main content

 }

-Embrace uploads the dSYM symbol files of your application using a script bundled with the Embrace iOS SDK.
+Embrace uploads your application's dSYM symbol files using a script bundled with the Embrace iOS SDK.
 This makes stacktraces from crashes human-readable.

-On the Xcode Build Phase tab, add a new run script.
+On the Xcode Build Phases tab, add a new run script.
 You can find your 5-character app ID and API token in the Embrace dashboard:

 EMBRACE_ID={YOUR_APP_ID} EMBRACE_TOKEN={YOUR_API_TOKEN} "${PODS_ROOT}/EmbraceIO/run.sh"